The Diam Diam Era: Plot

-The film also focused on the troubled relationship between Yong Xin and Shun Fa as the former is an egoistic jerk, as he is an overachiever, especially in English and for this reason, looks down on the latter who's the opposite.
-Yong Xin even resorts to using Shun Fa as a scapegoat just to get out of trouble and save his reputation.
+The film also focused on the troubled relationship between Yong Xin and Shun Fa as the former is an egoistic jerk, as he is an overachiever, especially in English and Mathematics and for this reason, looks down on the latter who is exactly the opposite due to the latter being Chinese Educated and having difficulties solving Mathematics questions as they have all been varied from Chinese to English to keep up with the times.
+Yong Xin even resorts to using Shun Fa as a scapegoat just to get out of trouble and save his reputation as the former wanted to achieve a scholarship in the Singapore Armed Forces and Singapore Army and held the rank of Second Lieutenant (2LT) and got promoted to Lieutenant (LTA) after a while.

 Ah Kun became dissatisfied with many of the government policies.
-He decided to speak out by setting a new opposition party.
+He decided to speak out by setting a new opposition party known as C.M.I. (the abbreviation of Chinese, Malay and Indian) to contest in the 1988 general election by teaming up with his younger brother Lim Ah Hee's (Benjamin Josiah Tan)'s father-in-law and former hawker inspector and People's Association officer named Shamugam (Silvarajoo Prakasam) and nasi lemak seller named Osman (Suhaimi Yusof).
 How will the story of their lives go?

 Cast

 Production

 The film was originally titled as Not So Long Time Ago.
 The film budget is $2.5 million, filming lasted from April to May 2019.
 The film continues to showcase Singapore's multicultural society, and its history from the founding to becoming an advanced country.

-The third and fourth film are set in the 1980s, and touched on politically sensitive topics, in particular several major policy changes implemented during the era, including the forced closure of Chinese schools and Nanyang University, the frustration among Chinese school students, the Singapore elite system, and opposition parties.
+This film and the next film are set in the 1980s, and touched on politically sensitive topics, in particular several major policy changes implemented during the era, including the forced closure of Chinese schools and Nanyang University, the frustration among Chinese school students, the Singapore elite system, and opposition parties.
 It also explores the life views and differences between the younger and older generation, their different reactions towards the policies implemented during the era.

-Regarding the subject matter, Jack Neo states that: “Although the subject is sensitive, it is part of history.
+Regarding the subject matter, Neo states that: “Although the subject is sensitive, it is part of history.
 It should be viewed with a correct attitude.
 Singaporeans should understand the history of their own country.
 We are not trying to deliberately touch on sensitive subjects, instead we just do not want to hide what happened in history."

 Release

 The film held sneak peaks on 22 November 2020, was released on 26 November 2020 theatrically in Singapore.

-Its sequel and the overall fourth film, The Diam Diam Era Two, was released on 10 February 2021 during the Chinese New Year.
+Its sequel and the overall fourth film, The Diam Diam Era Two, was released on 10 February 2021 during the Chinese New Year holiday.